 Help & Support

 Whether you're an expert or a newbie, you and your 3D printer will need support.
-Tutorials, blogs and forums will be extremely helpful as you navigate through choosing different filaments or solving extrusion problems.
-Also, check to see if a warranty covers your printer – many 3D printing companies do not offer warranties just yet.
-Email and phone support are the most popular contact methods, but a few companies do offer live chat or blog, forum or Skype based support.
+Tutorials, blogs and forums are extremely helpful as you navigate through choosing different filaments or solving extrusion problems.
+Also, check to see if a warranty covers your printer – many 3D printing companies do not offer warranties.
+Email and phone support are the most popular contact methods, but a few companies do offer live chat or blog, a forum, or Skype-based support.

 Some 3D printers have lead time, which is the time between when you place your order and when the printer actually ships to your home or office.
 During that time, some manufacturers are assembling your printer, printing test prints and preparing your printer for shipping.
 To circumvent the extra lead time, finding a local distributer can cut down on both the lead time and shipping costs if your printer is manufactured abroad.